Teacher 1: He can’t sit.

 I wonder if Boo Radley’s father having a hard time writing a novel.
 If there were too many characters, plot lines, twists.
 I wonder if he got up late at night and wondered how he would ever finish it and ended up thinking about his son.
 Difficult therapy sessions, Fair Hearings, no signs [...]

 Expect to hear a lot about Response to Intervention if you are a member of the IEP chic.
 In the old days (about fifteen minutes ago) kids were found to be deserving of special ed services if there was a discrepancy between ability and achievement.
-The school psych would test a child to [...]
+The school psych would test a child to see [...]

 Falling off the Floortime wagon?
 Letting your child watch 2-3 hours of TV that could be better spent engaging him in meaningful interaction?
 Just getting sick of hearing Sponge Bob 24/7?
 Meet the other Bob, a device that automatically turns off the tele after your child reaches his viewing max.
-The thing is [...]
+The thing is very [...]

 At 4, Ronnie is a nursery school dropout.